Mercybabs1/LITA-PROJECT/README.md

 ## LITA PROJECT 2: Customer Segmentation for a Subscription Service

 ### Project Summary:
-To analyzing the sales performance of a retail store.
+**SALES TREND**:To analyze the sales performance of a retail store.
 By creating insights on the top-selling products, regional performance, and monthly sales trends.
-The main aim is to create an interactive Power BI dashboard that highlights these findings
+The main aim is to create an interactive Power BI. dashboard that highlights these findings
- **SALES TREND**:
+**CUSTOMER SEGMENTATION**: To analyze customer data for a subscription service to identify the segments and trends.
+The goal is to understand customer behavior, track subscription types,and identify key trends in cancellations and renewals.
+In addition, creating an interactive Power BI.

 ### Tools Used:
 -Excel {Dowload here} (http://www.excel.com)